GoogleChromeLabs/dark-mode-toggle/README.md

 # `<dark-mode-toggle>` Element

-A custom element that allows you to easily put a *Dark Mode 🌒* toggle or switch to your site and that adds [`prefers-color-scheme`](https://drafts.csswg.org/mediaqueries-5/#prefers-color-scheme) support even to browsers that don't support the media feature natively.
+A custom element that allows you to easily put a *Dark Mode 🌒* toggle or switch on your site and that adds [`prefers-color-scheme`](https://drafts.csswg.org/mediaqueries-5/#prefers-color-scheme) support even to browsers that don't support the media feature natively.